10-Month SMA Timing Model, Backtest Video

 Entry

-At Close(t) on the last trading day of the month, if the month-end close is strictly above the 10-month SMA, signal a buy on that bar and execute the trade at Close(t).
+At Close(t) on the last trading day of the month, if the month-end close is above the 10-month SMA, signal a buy on that bar and execute the trade at Close(t) — trade-on-close; market-on-close assumption.

 Exit

-At Close(t) on the last trading day of the month, if the month-end close is strictly below the 10-month SMA, signal a sell on that bar and execute the trade at Close(t).
+At Close(t) on the last trading day of the month, if the month-end close is below the 10-month SMA, signal a sell on that bar and execute the trade at Close(t) — trade-on-close; market-on-close assumption.

 Equal case

-If the month-end close equals the 10-month SMA, maintain the prior position.
+If Close(t) equals the 10-month SMA, maintain the prior position.

 Stay updated